What Is Deductible Comprehensive On Auto Insurance?

 When it comes to auto insurance, there are several different types of coverage, each with their own unique benefits and costs.
 One of the most important types of coverage is comprehensive coverage, which is designed to protect you from damage to your vehicle that occurs outside of a collision.

-Read More: How Does Comprehensive Auto Insurance Work?
+Read More: Does Comprehensive Auto Insurance Cover Windshield Replacement?

 In the event that your car is damaged due to things like theft, vandalism, or natural disasters, your comprehensive coverage will kick in to help cover the cost of repairs or replacement.
 However, most comprehensive coverage policies come with a deductible, which is the amount you’ll need to pay out of pocket before your insurance coverage kicks in.